Quick Answer

 |---|---|---|---|---|

-| WordPress.org | Blogs, business sites, stores, everything | Medium | Highest | $5 to $30 (hosting) |
+| WordPress.org | Blogs, content sites, stores, anything you want full control over | Medium | Highest | $5 to $30 (hosting) |

-| Squarespace | Portfolios, small business, creatives | Low | Medium | $16 to $49 |
+| Squarespace | Portfolios, small business, creatives who want a polished template | Low | Medium | $16 to $49 |

 | Shopify | Ecommerce first, products are the focus | Low to medium | Medium | $29 to $299 |

-| Webflow | Designers, agencies, custom builds | High | Very high | $14 to $39 |
+| Webflow | Designers and agencies who want pixel-level custom builds | High | Very high | $14 to $39 |

 Picking a domain name